ESN2022/Kanaan_Lab3/README.md

 #D. Conclusion
 This lab taught us how to read data from the accelerometer and use the I2C protocol to do so.
 We also learned how to display the gather data in the nios2 terminal.
-We were supposed to use the 7 segment display to show the value of the acceleration and use a button to switch between each axis.
-However, this wqs not done due to the lack of time.
+We were supposed to use the 7-segment display to show the value of the acceleration and use a push button to switch between each axis.
+However, this was not done due to the lack of time.

 Note that in to be able to print in the terminal without overflowing the RAM, the memory should be set to around 100 000 bytes.